-While it is often common practice to establish an actuarial Discount Rate that is equal to the Long-Term Expected Rate of Return, PMRS is required by law (Act 15 of 1974) to establish a Discount Rate equal to the Regular Interest Rate.
-The PMRS Board establishes the Regular Interest Rate on the basis of expected stable and consistent earnings on investments to be applied to the accounts of the individual participating municipalities and includes the accounts of plan participants, municipalities, and plan retirees each year.
-The Board considers the following five quantitative factors in establishing the Regular Interest Rate:
+While it is often common practice to establish an actuarial Discount Rate that is equal to the Long-Term Expected Rate of Return, PMRS is required by law (Act 15 of 1974) to establish a Discount Rate equal to the Regular Interest Rate (Regular Interest Rate/Discount Rate).
+The PMRS Board establishes the Regular Interest Rate/Discount Rate on the basis of expected stable and consistent earnings on investments to be applied to the accounts of the individual participating municipalities and includes the accounts of plan participants, municipalities, and plan retirees each year.
+As a starting point, the Board considers the following five quantitative factors in establishing the Regular Interest Rate/Discount Rate:

-- 1) Retiree Plan liability as a percentage of total Plan liability - 2) Active Plan participant liability as a percentage of total Plan liability - 3) Smoothed Pension Benefit Guarantee Corporation (PBGC) annuity rates - 4) PMRS System Long-Term Expected Rate of Return - 5) PMRS administrative expenses
+- 1) Retiree Plan liability as a percentage of total Plan liability, - 2) Active Plan participant liability as a percentage of total Plan liability, - 3) Smoothed Pension Benefit Guarantee Corporation (PBGC) annuity rates as a proxy for annuity purchase rates, - 4) PMRS System Long-Term Expected Rate of Return, and - 5) PMRS investment expenses